 Well there are a number of reasons, but let’s go through some of the more common ones.

 The terms of trade (TOT) represents the difference between export prices and import prices — usually expressed as a ratio.
 For example if our TOT is 2:1 then we’re exporting twice as much as we import, a positive result.

-Simply put, the more positive the result the stronger the dollar will be.
-Due to the fact that our products and therefore the dollar will be in higher demand.
+Simply put, the more positive the result, the stronger the dollar will be.
+The dollar will be in higher demand.